biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 Overall, a Web3-powered Metaverse is not just a digital creative tool -- it is powerful enough to be a *medium* for creative expression.
 This is because of customization and the support of collaborative communities.
 This educational platform cannot serve everyone if it cannot adapt to anyone's needs.
 #### Abstraction
+What if...**learning was truly hands-on?** In order to enable more people's creativity online, the technical work required of them must be abstracted.
+Enaging with technology is still too complex and confusing because it still requires a ton of cognitive effort, whether you're an everyday user or an experienced developer.
+This can be seen in learning Web3, where transactions must be understood before being approved, and programming, where [the problem must be visualized before working on it.](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/) As the most immersive learning environment, a Web3-powered Metaverse would take on the burden of comprehension — leaving learners to focus on critical thinking.
+At the same time, it would encourage them to have fun, making the steep learning curve less excruciating.

+This is why games are the new classrooms.
+For instance, see "programming by demonstration".
+Khan Academy already teaches like this; in their exercises, the left-hand side contains the code while the right-hand side contains the simulation of it.
+The Metaverse would upgrade this simulation, turning outputs on a screen to a whole world you can interact with, like Minecraft.
+[It encourages computational thinking in kids through their advanced elements, like redstone and command blocks.](https://www.nytimes.com/2016/04/17/magazine/the-minecraft-generation.html) This can also be done for investing in crypto and NFTs.
+Why read instructional modules when you can experience trading instead?
+You can do this in [Curious Addy's Trading Club](https://www.curiousaddys.com/), where players can simulate trading cryptocurrencies and NFTs risk-free.
+Imagine learning other subjects through games!

+fast feedback loops
+- Metaverse as an interface reduces friction in UX

+“Creators need an immediate connection to what they’re creating.”

+What if...**you didn't have to start from scratch?**
+- composability
+	- malleable systems; building blocks
+		- template for everything
+		- learning pathway suggestions
+- efficiency
+	- infrastructure
+		- E.G. Station
+	- metaverse itself is infrastructure

+To summarize, abstraction makes tools fully responsible for executing tedious tasks, which allows people to fully focus on the act of creation.
+If the Metaverse gives form to Web3, more people will be enabled to make use of this powerful technology.
+This would help them gain ownership over the web in their own ways.

 - you can mention multiplayer media here
 - how can i mention https://station.express/.
 On-chain infrastructure for onboarding & coordinating contributors of the future. maybe before (when users are exploring? maybe this is better to put in abstraction na lang)
 - Curious Addy's Trading Club, an NFT project where a Web3 learning community is embedded within a game.